Courage begins by trusting oneself

 to be continued...

-So i wrote a little workaround to get what i wanted and make autodetection possible.
-It doesn't avoid the "not found" message in the CET Console.
+So I wrote a small workaround that helps with auto-detection.
+Note: It doesn’t prevent the “not found” message from appearing in the CET console.

 function GameOptions.Has(group, option)